Testing strong-field QED with the avalanche precursor: Introduction

 Though the interaction of laser pulses with particle beams and plasma targets allows for a number of relevant experimental configurations, there are three characteristic setups that are discussed in the literature: laser-particle beam, laser-plasma, and laser-laser.\cite{zhang.pop.2020,Gonoskov_2022} Each of these setups is characterized by a unique interaction geometry and an interplay of SFQED effects with single-particle and collective dynamics.
 The main difference comes from the role of the laser.
-While in a laser-particle beam setup, the laser pulse serves as a target for the particle beam (which is in the spirit of studies at high-energy particle colliders), in the laser-plasma and laser-laser setups, the laser field serves not only as a target but also as an accelerator for charged particles.
-Furthermore, in the laser-particle beam setup, there are usually no plasma effects at play, since the particle densities in a beam do not reach high values.
+While in a laser-particle beam setup, the laser pulse serves as a target for the particle beam (which is in the spirit of studies at high-energy particle colliders), in the laser-plasma and laser-laser setups, the laser field serves not only as a target but also as an accelerator for charged particles. \CORR{Efficient acceleration can be achieved in very different regimes and geometries,\cite{Gonoskov_2022} e.g. in a wake created in laser-plasma interaction or directly by an electric field at the magnetic nodes of a standing wave formed in laser-laser head-on collision.
+The latter configuration is central in our work.} In the laser-particle beam setup, there are usually no plasma effects at play, since the particle densities in a beam do not reach high values.
 In contrast, the laser-plasma and laser-laser setups can be tailored to study collective effects.
-Up to now, only the laser-particle beam configurations was explored experimentally for moderate laser intensities,\footnote{Here, we refer to the laser intensities being moderate as the ones $\sim10^{20}$ W/cm$^2$, whereas high intensities are usually $\sim10^{22-24}$ W/cm$^2$ as envisioned for the next generation multi-petawatt laser facilities.} which means that mostly the photon production and electron beam depletion were detected, with occasional electron-positron pair production in collider-based experiments.\cite{bula.prl.1996,burke.prl.1997,poder.prx.2018,cole.prx.2018,mirzaie.natphot.2024,matheron.arxiv.2024, arrowsmith2024laboratory}
+Up to now, only the laser-particle beam configurations was explored experimentally for moderate laser intensities,\footnote{Here, we refer to the laser intensities being moderate as the ones $\sim10^{20}$ W/cm$^2$, whereas high intensities are usually $\sim10^{22-24}$ W/cm$^2$ as envisioned for the next generation multi-petawatt laser facilities.} which means that mostly the photon production and electron beam depletion were detected, with occasional electron-positron pair production in \CORR{conventional accelerator-based} experiments.\cite{bula.prl.1996,burke.prl.1997,poder.prx.2018,cole.prx.2018,mirzaie.natphot.2024,matheron.arxiv.2024, arrowsmith2024laboratory} \CORR{New experiments within this paradigm are the E320 at SLAC\cite{salgado2021single} and the LUXE at DESY\cite{luxe2024technical}, which will explore previously unaccessible regimes of SFQED.}

 Since SFQED processes such as photon emission and pair production depend strongly on the EM field strength, it was repeatedly shown in theoretical and computer simulation studies (see the reviews\cite{Di_Piazza_2012,Gonoskov_2022,fedotov2023high,popruzhenko2023dynamics} and references cited therein) that the utilization of high-power laser facilities \cite{danson.hplse.2019} will pave the way towards new unexplored regimes of particle interactions with strong EM fields.
 Novel multi-petawatt (PW) laser facilities such as ELI-NP,\cite{radier202210, tanaka_mre2020} ELI Beamlines,\cite{Spinka17, weber_mre2017} CoReLS,\cite{sung20174} Apollon,\cite{yao2025characterization} SULF,\cite{li2018339} and the future NSF OPAL \cite{nsf_opal} can be used for efficient generation of ultra-bright high-energy radiation and particle beams by taking advantage of multiple photon emissions, prolific pair production, and re-acceleration of charged particles that have lost energy due to radiation emission (see e.g., Refs. \cite{gonoskov2017ultrabright,magnusson.prl.2019}).